-- Aura Now is an online, multi-engagement dashboard tool that allows teams to monitor progress towards completion and other key information across their portfolio of Aura engagement databases.
-It visualises the progress of an engagement, which enables our people to prioritise their efforts.
-It also provides information regarding readiness for file archiving to assist in preparing for and timing of archiving the audit file. - Connect is our collaborative workflow tool, providing fast, efficient and secure information sharing at every stage of the audit.
-It monitors the status of requests and information between our clients and the engagement team on a real time basis.
-Connect provides visibility for both our clients and us to be able to check progress on the go, anytime, anywhere. - Halo is our new data auditing suite of tools allowing us to identify and assess risks and determine where to focus audit efforts.
-The analytical and visualisation capabilities allow us to analyse patterns and trends, identifying unusual and high-risk transactions, and providing invaluable insight to both ourselves and our clients.
-Halo comprises of three key components - acquisition of client data, transformation of data and applications for automated testing and analysis of data.
+- Aura Mobile is the mobile version of Aura, providing critical functionalities to users on the go, any time, anywhere.
+Engagement teams can easily monitor status of engagement tasks using the enhanced dashboard, review EGAs, and manage Coaching Notes, including dictating them with voice to text capabilities. - The Connect Suite is our collaborative workflow tools providing fast, efficient and secure information sharing with our clients and multi-location audit teams at every stage of the audit: - Connect monitors the status of requests and information between our clients and the engagement team on a real time basis.
+Connect provides visibility for both our clients and us to be able check progress through a consolidated dashboard showing all sites, a digitisation of engagement matters, and automated key performance indicators. - Connect Audit Manager streamlines, standardises and automates group and component teams coordination for multi-location and statutory/regulatory audits.
+Connect Audit Manager provides a single digital platform to see all outbound and inbound work and digitises the entire coordination process, providing greater transparency, compliance and quality for complex multi-location audits. - Halo is our new data auditing suite of tools allowing us to identify and assess risks and determine where to focus audit efforts.
+The analytical and visualisation capabilities allow us to analyses patterns and trends, identifying unusual and high-risk transactions, and providing invaluable insight to both ourselves and our clients.
+Halo comprises of three key components - acquisition of client data, transformation of data and applications for automated testing and analysis of data. - Count is an electronic portal that facilitates the end-to-end process for inventory counts, allowing our engagement teams to create and manage count procedures, counters to record results directly onto their mobile device or tablet and engagement teams to export final results into Aura.
+Engagement teams with multiple locations benefit from the ability to standardise instructions and manage results through a single portal.